keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 # [SARS-CoV-2 genomes isolated from patients in Austria](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?branchLabel=clade&d=tree&f_country=Austria&m=div&p=full)

-* Since the first sequenced SARS-CoV-2 genome, the putative root of the tree has been published in January 2020<a href="https://doi.org/10.1038/s41586-020-2008-3" target="_ blank">[7]</a>, many new mutations have been identified.
+* Since the first sequenced SARS-CoV-2 genome has been published in January 2020<a href="https://doi.org/10.1038/s41586-020-2008-3" target="_ blank">[7]</a>, many new viral lineages have been identified that contain mutations compared to the original sequence, the "root of the tree".

-* On this phylogenetic tree, the horizontal axis shows the total number of mutations each sampled genome accumulated compared to the root of the tree.
+* On this phylogenetic tree, the horizontal axis shows the total number of mutations each sampled genome accumulated compared to the root.
 Only Austrian samples are shown.

-* We can see that most of the genomes isolated in Austria contain less than 10 mutations compared to the root of the tree.
+* We can see that most of the genomes isolated in Austria contain less than 10 mutations.

-* The samples can be found on many different branches of the tree, meaning that the epidemic in Austria was shaped by many different introduction events of the virus to the country.
+* The samples can be found on many different branches of the tree, meaning that throughout the early pandemic, many different viral lineages were introduced to Austria through travelling.

 * You can also see that some samples are closely related to each other, suggesting local transmission of the virus in Austria.